We, the St. Clare School community, joyfully embrace the Gospel mission entrusted by Christ to His Church.

 St. Clare, founded in 1856 by the Sisters of Notre Dame, is committed to teaching the Good News of the Gospels to all students.
 Integration of the Gospel message through teaching, leading, serving and worshipping distinguishes from among other schools.
 We offer quality Catholic education by encouraging all students to develop respect for self and others.

-We offer full-day kindergarten, core subjects in first through eighth grade, a technology program including eighty laptop computers shared by students, a Spanish language program, music, art and a variety of extracurricular activities including student council, after-school sports, and a homework assistance program.
+We offer full-day kindergarten, core subjects in first through eighth grade, blended learning methods and technology for all students, Spanish language instruction, music, art, a variety of extracurricular activities including student council, after-school sports and a homework assistance program.